 Assessment and support from speech and language specialists can help a child to regain the desire to eat and drink by mouth.

 In children who have had some or the majority of their pancreas removed, there is a chance of developing insulin dependent diabetes.
 This is a condition where the remaining portion of the pancreas does not make enough insulin, so insulin has to be injected several times a day.
 Many children with this type of diabetes cope well with treatment and have a near normal childhood.

 Pancreatic insufficiency, where the pancreas cannot release the enzymes needed to break down food into nutrients, can also occur, but oral enzyme replacement therapy with meals is an option.

 With increased knowledge and research, the outcomes for these children are continually improving.

-Before you return home, the team will always ensure that a manageable regimen of care is established for your child.
-We will teach you about blood glucose monitoring and giving medications.
+Before a family returns home, the team will always ensure that a manageable regimen of care is established for the child.
+We teach them about blood glucose monitoring and giving medications.

-A plan for what to do if your child develops hypoglycaemia will also be explained.
-Your child will have regular follow up at your specialist centre, but your local healthcare providers will also be involved.
+A plan for what to do if the child develops hypoglycaemia will also be explained.
+The child will have regular follow up at their specialist centre, but the local healthcare providers will also be involved.
 Telephone contact and support is always available.